Brittas Pond: Angling

 The Brittas Ponds Fly-Fishing Club was founded in 1881, possibly re-formed in 1903 by Major Gamble, and was still in existence as of 2015.
 In 1936, the club took a formal lease on the ponds, with exclusive fishing and bird hunting rights.
 In 1986 the then landowners gave permission for new works by the club, which built a car park and a new boat-house, extended a small harbour and built a net storage hut.
 The ponds were stocked with trout and perch.

 Crannog

 There is a mound-shaped island in the pond area, which is generally considered to be a crannog, a site of early settlement commonly found in wet areas of Ireland.
 While it predates the modern lake formation, the ground was historically marshy, and would have been a potential site for such dwelling places.

+In the draft landscape character assessment (LCA) of South Dublin County commissioned in 2021 as part of the South Dublin County Development Plan 2022-2028, it was noted that:

+There is just one crannog recorded in the study area, at Glenaraneen, and in fact this is the only crannog in the whole of County Dublin.
+It is situated in the middle of Brittas Lake.
+Crannogs are artificial islands, perhaps with palisades, usually originally situated in lakes.
+They would have been in use at the same time as ringforts, although may have continued in use into later periods and are considered high status monuments.

 Structure

 The pond is fed by an offtake from the River Camac at the southern pond's south-eastern corner, which was historically operated by a sluice gate to regulate the water level; a short canal carried water from the southern to the northern pond.
 The Camac maintained its course just east of the pond and was rejoined by an outlet flow from the pond area (again controlled by a sluice) a short distance downstream of the northern pond.
 Although no longer operable, the remains of some of these sluice gates are still in existence.
 As of 1993, the ponds had a depth of around 20 feet.

 Small streams in valleys called Slad na bPlumpog and the Ferny Glinn used to supplement the northern pond, while the White Stone Slade helped feed the northern.